rob550-docs/rob550-docs.github.io/docs/botlab/how-to-guide/mbot-apriltag-guide.md

 ---

 ## Camera Troubleshooting
 > This section is to troubleshoot when the video_streamer.py doesn't work.
+Please follow the steps in order to diagnose the cause.

 1. Verify the camera is connected properly and is recognized by your system.
 Run the following commands in your vscode terminal:
     ```bash